ashah03/athenian-robotics.github.io/docs/linux.md

 # Linux Notes

-These notes apply to the Ubuntu and Raspbian distross.
+These notes apply to the Ubuntu and Raspbian distros.

 ## Update OS